Wednesday August 7, 2019

 - Eat whole foods high in natural antioxidants

 Did you know?
-Being under a constant state of stress can cause your body to oxidize are a faster rate.
+Being under a constant state of stress can cause your body to oxidize at a faster rate.
 Natural foods contain polyphenols (a type of natural antioxidant) that may assist in reversing oxidized damage to molecules from overactive adrenal glands.
 Raw noni fruit is one of the best sources for antioxidants.
 One 2x2 inch serving of Noni Fruit Leather has 6024 ORAC.

 Did you know?
 Two compounds scopoletin and quercetin have been known to help with chronic fatigue.
 Scopoletin is known for natural pain relief and mood elevation by binding with serotonin thus keeping serotonin levels elevated.
 Quercetin has a significant effect in suppressing IL-1β production (mediator in inflammatory response) reducing inflammation in the muscles, joints, and digestion tract.